zsteinkamp/steinkamp.us/pages/posts/2024-07-27_why-did-the-runner-cross-the-road.md

 Where visibility is good, run on the left side.
 If you're approaching a blind left turn or approaching a crest, run on the right side.
 No matter what, use your good judgment to analyze the nuance of the situation at hand to make the best decision.

+{% captionedimage src="/images/runner/straight.png" caption="With good visibility, run on your left side." /%}

 ## Background

 I'm mostly a trail runner.
 The biggest dangers on a trail are snakes, twisted ankles, mountain lions, and mountain bikers.
 These things can be real problems but are minor compared with the dangers we face running on roads.